|

 C, E and Ferulic Acid.

-total sun avoidance, sunscreens along with the above protective measures remain
+for total sun avoidance, sunscreens along with the above protective measures

-the best method of protection from UV-induced damage to the skin, including
+remain the best method of protection from UV-induced damage to the skin,

 KEYVAN